anrmathe/cmpm-121-f25-f1/README.md

 team’s thinking has changed over time.**

 - We wanted to achieve many things during F1, specifically our three different types of sudoku modes.
-We weren't able to implement the 3D sudoku (3 bpards of 3x3 grids), but we were able to fully implement the 2D and cube mode.
+We weren't able to implement the 3D sudoku (3 boards of 3x3 grids), but we were able to fully implement the 2D and cube mode.
 We realized that going for three different modes was pretty difficult, especially with the bugs that came with the cube version already, and decided to polish